Researched & Written By:

 Esther M. Ziock Carroll

-In 1892 James married his step-sister, Margie Frances Dicus Henslee.
-Margie was the daughter of Sarah Jane Hawkins and Brad Dicus and the widow of Jesse F. Henslee.
-Jesse and Margie had one daughter and James and Margie eventuallly had eight children four of whom died young.
+1892 - James marries his step-sister, Mrs. Margie Frances Dicus Henslee.
+Margie was the daughter of Sarah Jane Hawkins & Brad Dicus & the widow of Jesse F. Henslee.

-James Martin died suddenly at age 75 while residing in Potosi, Washington County, Missouri.
-At 7:00 p.m. on June 3rd, 1942 he was returning home from Adams grocery store on Depot Hill.
+1942 - James Martin died suddenly at age 75 while residing in Potosi, Washington County, Missouri.
+At 7:00 p.m. on June 3rd he was returning home from Adams grocery store on Depot Hill.
 He collapsed on the porch and was dead before help could be summoned.
-Margie eventually remarried in southern Missouri, but later divorced and resumed the Martin name.
-She died at the home of her daughter, Ollie Maxwell, at 906 N. Mine St. in Potosi on November 17th 1955.
-Her age was 86 years, 11 months and 2 days.
-She is buried next to James, her husband of 50 years, in New Masonic Cemetery, Potosi.
+He is buried on the east edge of the New Masonic Cemetery, Potosi.
+There is no tombstone.

 James and Margie's children: